-Jeffrey Lau is a freelance photographer that is based in both New York and Beijing.
+Jeffrey Lau is a freelance photographer based in New York.

 He began working as a full-time photographer in early 2006.
 His commissioned work covers a broad range of fields including international news and features, wedding photojournalism, environmental portraits, and commercial advertising.

-His news and feature work has been published in The New York Times, Wall Street Journal, The Guardian, Los Angeles Times, Chicago Tribune, IHT, CNN International, GQ (Japan), MSNBC, People, Science, Architectural Record, Geographical, and the South China Morning Post, among others.
+His news and feature work has been published in The New York Times, Wall Street Journal, The Guardian, Los Angeles Times, Chicago Tribune, IHT, CNN International, Pulitzer Center for Crisis Reporting, GQ (Japan), MSNBC, People, Science, Architectural Record, Geographical, and the South China Morning Post, among others.

 He is a member of the Foreign Correspondent's Club (Asia), National Press Photographers Association and Society of Professional Journalists.
 Jeffrey has also lectured on the topics of overseas photojournalism, the human cost of global modernization, U.S. / China foreign relations, and forced displacement at universities, private trusts, foundations and NGO fundraisers.